 Thru: A Unified API-Led Approach to Managed File Transfer Integration

 Thru’s MFT as a Service (MFTaaS) offering is currently the only cloud mftPaaS solution that provides a unified file exchange solution with out-of-the-box iPaaS integration.
-With connectors to leading iPaaS solutions and a self-service partner portal, organizations can greatly increase the speed of onboarding new partners, easily make changes to business processes and improve operational efficiency.
+With connectors to leading iPaaS solutions and a web-based interface, organizations can greatly increase the speed of onboarding new partners, easily make changes to business processes and improve operational efficiency.
 Thru is unique in that it provides a reusable “API-led” approach to integrating with partner and enterprise systems rather than using outdated point-to-point connections.

 As meeting desired business outcomes becomes a top priority for enterprises, the need to reevaluate and modernize file transfer and integration processes must be a top priority.
 IT leaders should consider re-architecting their current approach to file transfer and integration with an API-led approach that is based on using platform as a service solutions.